dotnet/docs/docs/fsharp/language-reference/symbol-and-operator-reference/arithmetic-operators.md

 **Checked Operators:** Ideal for scenarios where overflow errors must be detected and handled explicitly.

-**Unchecked Operators:** Provide faster arithmetic operations but may silently produce incorrect results when overflow occurs.
-You can use with caution.
+**Unchecked Operators:** By default, F# uses unchecked arithmetic for performance reasons.
+These operations may silently produce incorrect results when overflow or underflow occurs.
+Use with caution.

 ## Summary of Unary Arithmetic Operators